tetrane/rvnjsonresource/README.md

-# rvnjsonresource: a library to write and read JSON resources for REVEN.
+# rvnjsonresource: a library to write and read JSON resources for Reven.

 ## License